MaxBrowning/sql-challenge/README.md

 To run this project, complete the following steps:
   1. Open and run schema.sql
-  2. Import data into each table (the CSV file has the same name as the corresponding table)
+  2. Import data from Data folder into each table (the CSV files have the same name as the corresponding tables)
   3. View the necessary slices of information by running the functions in query.sql

 -----